alexbock/open-optical-designer/readme.md

 # Open Optical Designer

-This is an early work-in-progress web application for designing optical lenses consisting of multiple lens elements.
+This is an early work-in-progress web application for designing optical lenses consisting of sequential lens elements.
 It is intended to eventually support practical design of, for example, a large aperture double gauss lens for a full frame camera with effective control of image aberrations.